Official Competition Details, Rules and Format

 III.3 Oral Presentation

 The technical talk should relate the highlights of the written report described above and include any updates of the design since the written report.
-Audio or video tape presentations of the text are not allowed, but graphic aids may be presented by video tape, slide projection, computer projection, overhead transparencies, or easel charts.
+Audio or video tape presentations of the text are not allowed, but graphic aids may be presented by video, slide projection, computer projection, overhead transparencies, or easel charts.
 The presentation must be made by one or more student members of the team to the judges and other interested members of the audience and should last not more than 10 minutes.
 A penalty of 5 points will be assessed for each minute or fraction thereof over 11 minutes.
 After the presentation, judges only may ask questions for up to 5 minutes.
 The audience should be considered as a senior management group of generally knowledgeable engineers upon whom the project is dependent for funding and the team is dependent for their employment.
 Scoring will be as follows:

 Judges will score the oral presentations as follows: